Spectral Independence and Local-to-Global Techniques for Optimal Mixing of Markov Chains: Introduction

-In the following section (\cref{sec:properties}) we will prove the basic properties of the influence matrix~$\Psi$, namely that $\Psi$ is positive semidefinite.
-In \cref{sec:MC} we will present the basic facts and definitions regarding Markov chains that are central to the upcoming proofs of the main theorems.
-The local-to-global theorem of Alev and Lau~\cite{AL20} known as the Random Walk Theorem is presented in \cref{sec:rapid}, and the local walk, which is closely connected to the influence matrix, is introduced in this section.
-We then prove \cref{thm:SI-mixing} of Anari, Liu, and Oveis Gharan~\cite{ALO20}, using the Random Walk Theorem, in \cref{sec:poly-mixing-proof}.
+Closely connected to the influence matrix is a notion of a local walk, which is introduced in \cref{sec:rapid}.
+The local walk is a Markov chain which is defined on spin assignments for individual vertices in such a way that the spectral gap of the local walk is closely related to the maximum eigenvalue of the influence matrix, and hence the spectral independence property yields a lower bound on the spectral gap of the local walk.

+The convergence results stated above (\cref{thm:SI-mixing,thm:SI-constant-relax,thm:SI-constant-mix}) are established using a so-called local-to-global theorem of Alev and Lau~\cite{AL20}, which is known as the Random Walk Theorem, presented in \cref{sec:rapid}.
+The Random Walk Theorem relates the spectral gap of the local walk to the spectral gap of the Glauber dynamics, which corresponds to the global walk in the framework presented in \cref{sec:rapid}.
+Applying the Random Walk Theorem, in \cref{sec:poly-mixing-proof}, we prove \cref{thm:SI-mixing} of Anari, Liu, and Oveis Gharan~\cite{ALO20}which shows that spectral independence implies polynomial mixing of the Glauber dynamics where the exponent in the polynomial depends on the spectral independence constant.

-The Random Walk Theorem is proved in \cref{sec:RW}; here we introduce the up and down processes and explore their connection to the local walk.
-Then in \cref{section-proof-relax} we present the proof of \cref{thm:SI-constant-relax} of Chen, Liu, and Vigoda~\cite{CLV21}, which shows that spectral independence implies an optimal bound on the spectral gap of the Glauber dynamics.
-Finally, in \cref{sec:optimal} we present the high-level ideas used to further extend the proof from variance contraction to entropy contraction and obtain optimal mixing time.
+The Random Walk Theorem is proved in \cref{sec:RW}, where we introduce the associated up and down processes and explore their connection to the local walk.
+Subsequently, in \cref{section-proof-relax}, we present the proof of \cref{thm:SI-constant-relax} of Chen, Liu, and Vigoda~\cite{CLV21}, which shows that spectral independence implies an optimal bound on the spectral gap of the Glauber dynamics; this proof utilizes an improved version of the Random Walk Theorem which is presented in \cref{sub:improved-RW-statement} and proved in \cref{sub:improved-RW-proof}.
+Finally, in \cref{sec:optimal} we present the high-level ideas used to further extend the proof from variance contraction to entropy contraction and obtain optimal mixing time. \cref{lem:opt-relax-SI} is proved in \cref{sub:coupling-SI}.